 - Cover that extends to the whole business, not just the individual,

 - Cover that extends to all Employees, Directors, Officers and Consultants of the Insured person, including accompanying spouse and dependent children,

 - Cover for leisure travel during a business trip.
 Leisure-only travel can also be included,

 - Cover for pre-existing conditions if your doctor deems you fit for travel,

 - Higher sums insured across a range of potential risks.

-Most policies cover you to some degree for:
+Most Corporate Travel Insurance policies will cover you to some degree for:

 - Emergency hospital and medical expenses,

 - Replacement of lost travel documents and luggage,